box/developer.box.com/content/guides/box-ai/ask-questions.md

 # Ask questions to Box AI

 <Message type="notice">
-Box AI Platform API is currently in beta which means the available capabilities may change.
+Box AI Platform API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
 Box AI Platform API is available to all Enterprise Plus customers.

 </Message>